ArtyomMinsk/weather_report/README.md

 - Be able to pull and merge information from multiple API endpoints
 - Be able to write tests that mock API responses

-## Special Instructions
+## Library

-User must import the following libraries:

-- requests
-- requests-mock
+`Requests` HTTP Library must be imported to run this program